MaxDevNix/hugo-web/content/posts/ntfs.md

 +++

-NTFS, officially NT File System but commonly called New Technology File System, is a Microsoft filesystem that has been the default on windows since Windows NT 3.1.
+NTFS, officially NT File System but commonly called New Technology File System, is a Microsoft filesystem that has been the default on Windows since Windows NT 3.1.
 Support for NTFS has been incorporated into the Linux kernel in version 5.15.0 in 31.10.2021.

 <!--more-->